 Rod Davidson was born in Inverness, Nova Scotia in 1947, but has called Brantford home since his family moved here in 1951.
-He developed a deep love for hockey at a young age, starting out by playing on outdoor ice rinks; he went on to play Junior Hockey with the Paris Mounties and later played Senior Hockey on various teams in Ontario.
+He developed a deep love for hockey at a young age and started out by playing on outdoor ice rinks.
+He went on to play Junior Hockey with the Paris Mounties and later played Senior Hockey on various teams in Ontario.
 He was also very influential in the start-up and success of the Oldtimers Hockey League, and has organized and played in tournaments around the world.

 Davidson’s professional hockey career began in 1992 when he was asked to watch players during tryouts for the Brantford Smoke of the Colonial Hockey League.
 What was to be a short term assignment turned into the role of Assistant Coach and Director of Player Personnel for their 1992-1993 season; his first major achievement in the sport as the team went on to win the Colonial Cup that year.